scaelles/DEXTR-PyTorch/README.md

 If you use this code, please consider citing the following paper:

 	@Inproceedings{Man+18,
-	  Title          = { Deep Extreme Cut: From Extreme Points to Object Segmentation}, Author         = {K.K.
+	  Title          = {Deep Extreme Cut: From Extreme Points to Object Segmentation}, Author         = {K.K.
 Maninis and S. Caelles and J. Pont-Tuset and L. {Van Gool}}, Booktitle      = {Computer Vision and Pattern Recognition (CVPR)}, Year           = {2018}